timrichardson/Prime-Ubuntu-18.04/README.md

 This will be true if you have installed the standard Ubuntu nvidia-drivers but it will not be true if you did the standard ```prime-select intel```.
 See notes above.

-The first time you use sudo prime-select nvidia to change, you may get an error about a missing file /usr/share/X11/xorg.conf.d/20-intel.conf which the script tries to delete.
-Do: `sudo touch /usr/share/X11/xorg.conf.d/20-intel.conf` and repeat `sudo prime-select nvidia`

-* todo: fix this, it's a paper-cut.

 # Uninstall